Theoretical computer science

 Theoretical computer science is a subfield of computer science and mathematics that focuses on the abstract and mathematical foundations of computation.

 It is difficult to circumscribe the theoretical areas precisely.
 The ACM's Special Interest Group on Algorithms and Computation Theory (SIGACT) provides the following description:

 History

+Theoretical computer science is closely related to mathematics and logic.
+In the 20th century, it emancipated itself and became an independent discipline.
+Pioneers of the discipline were Kurt Gödel, Alonzo Church, Alan Turing, Stephen Cole Kleene, Claude Shannon, John von Neumann and Noam Chomsky.
 While logical inference and mathematical proof had existed previously, in 1931 Kurt Gödel proved with his incompleteness theorem that there are fundamental limitations on what statements could be proved or disproved.

 Information theory was added to the field with a 1948 mathematical theory of communication by Claude Shannon.
 In the same decade, Donald Hebb introduced a mathematical model of learning in the brain.
 With mounting biological data supporting this hypothesis with some modification, the fields of neural networks and parallel distributed processing were established.
 In 1971, Stephen Cook and, working independently, Leonid Levin, proved that there exist practically relevant problems that are NP-complete – a landmark result in computational complexity theory.

 Modern theoretical computer science research is based on these basic developments, but includes many other mathematical and interdisciplinary problems that have been posed, as shown below: